atprism/noat/README.md

 publishes any markdown files that do not have `AT_URL` in frontmatter.
 It uploads a post excerpt plus a backlink to your blog URL.

+I made this for a specific project.
+I am going to be publishing a collection of images, and I wanted a copy both on my website and on Bluesky.

 <details><summary><h2>Contents</h2></summary>